project-sunbird/project-sunbird.github.io/pages/developer-docs/server-installation/installation.md

 ---

 ## Installation
-This section details the procedures for installing auxilliary services and validating the installation.
+This section details the procedures for installing auxilliary services and validating the installation

 ### Installing Auxilliary Services